ebruchez/ebruchez.github.io/_posts/2025-01-25-apple-1-reproduction-part-6-c-programming.md

 On the other hand, my hardware Apple-1 has:

-- 8 BK of DRAM at address 0x0000
+- 8 KB of DRAM at address `0x0000`
-- an EPROM extension board which can hold up to 4KB of memory (2732 EPROM) at address 0xE000
+- an EPROM extension board which can hold up to 4 KB of memory (2732 EPROM) at address `0xE000`

 The linker script configures where everything goes.
 Here is the configuration I came up with, after a few tries: